PORTRAITS OF THE PANDEMIC: Call for Artists

 The deadline for the virtual exhibition will be rolling until further notice and we may send out occasional reminders over the next weeks.
-The deadline to be considered for the museum exhibition is September 1, 2020.
+The deadline to be considered for the museum exhibition has been extended to September 8, 2020.

 The self-portrait virtual exhibition is inspired by the Stay Home, Make Art movement with the goal to help local artists remain visible during the pandemic and share their work with the wider community.
 It also aims to promote staying at home as an urgent action right now and we encourage other institutions to organize their own Stay Home, Make Art virtual exhibitions.